 Sailing towards data driven horizons with the Tug App

-Jesper Kingo, CIO of global towing company Svitzer, is on a mission.
-He wants to create a more data driven business.
+Svitzer, a global towing company, was on a mission.
+They wanted to create a more data driven business.
 Trifork was asked to help Svitzer develop a tailor made solution for a business critical system.

 Invoicing is about precision and transparency.
 Towing boats do this by keeping a log with timestamps of their activities.
 Svitzer had a standardized log program running on a desktop-mouse-solution, in an already small boat cabin.
 Jesper’s team had developed a proof of concept for a new solution – the Tug App.
 We got the opportunity to help them develop and finalize the new solution.